containers/podman/docs/source/markdown/podman-pod-clone.1.md

 ## OPTIONS

+#### **--blkio-weight**=*weight*

+Block IO weight (relative weight) accepts a weight value between 10 and 1000.

+#### **--blkio-weight-device**=*weight*

+Block IO weight (relative device weight, format: `DEVICE_NAME:WEIGHT`).

 #### **--cgroup-parent**=*path*

 Path to cgroups under which the cgroup for the pod will be created.
 If the path is not absolute, the path is considered to be relative to the cgroups path of the init process.
 Cgroups will be created if they do not already exist.

+#### **--cpu-shares**, **-c**=*shares*

+CPU shares (relative weight)

+By default, all containers get the same proportion of CPU cycles.
+This proportion can be modified by changing the container's CPU share weighting relative to the weighting of all other running containers.

+To modify the proportion from the default of 1024, use the **--cpu-shares** flag to set the weighting to 2 or higher.

+The proportion will only apply when CPU-intensive processes are running.
+When tasks in one container are idle, other containers can use the left-over CPU time.
+The actual amount of CPU time will vary depending on the number of containers running on the system.

+For example, consider three containers, one has a cpu-share of 1024 and two others have a cpu-share setting of 512.
+When processes in all three containers attempt to use 100% of CPU, the first container would receive 50% of the total CPU time.
+If you add a fourth container with a cpu-share of 1024, the first container only gets 33% of the CPU.
+The remaining containers receive 16.5%, 16.5% and 33% of the CPU.

+On a multi-core system, the shares of CPU time are distributed over all CPU cores.
+Even if a container is limited to less than 100% of CPU time, it can use 100% of each individual CPU core.

+For example, consider a system with more than three cores.
+If you start one container **{C0}** with **-c=512** running one process, and another container **{C1}** with **-c=1024** running two processes, this can result in the following division of CPU shares:

+PID    container	CPU	CPU share
+100    {C0}		0	100% of CPU0
+101    {C1}		1	100% of CPU1
+102    {C1}		2	100% of CPU2

 #### **--cpus**